Dix Stadium

-Dix Stadium is a multi-purpose stadium in Kent, Ohio, United States.
-It is primarily used for American football, and is the home field of the Kent State Golden Flashes football team.
-In addition, since 2016 the stadium is also home to the Kent State women's soccer team and since 2019 to the women's lacrosse team.
-Previously, it was home to the Kent State field hockey team from 1997 to 2004 and served as a secondary home for the KSU men's soccer team in the 1970s.
-It opened on September 13, 1969 and was named in 1973 after Robert C. Dix, former publisher of the Record-Courier and a member of Kent State's Board of Trustees for more than three decades.
-It was built as an expansion and relocation of Memorial Stadium, with all of Memorial Stadium's main seating areas used at the current stadium in a new configuration.
+Dix Stadium is a stadium in Kent, Ohio, United States, on the campus of Kent State University.
+It is the home field of the Kent State Golden Flashes football, women's soccer, and women's lacrosse teams.
+Previously, it was used by the field hockey team (1997–2004) and served as a secondary venue for men's soccer in the 1970s.
+The stadium opened in 1969 as an "expansion and relocation" of the original Memorial Stadium and was named in 1973 for Robert C. Dix, a longtime university trustee and former publisher of the Record-Courier.
+The playing surface is known as Zoeller Field during women's soccer games.